scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 {% endtabs %}

 Those patterns work because `Student` and `Teacher` are defined as case classes that have `unapply` methods whose type signature conforms to a certain standard.
-Technically, the specific type of pattern case-classes_1ing shown in these examples is known as a _constructor pattern_.
+Technically, the specific type of pattern matching shown in these examples is known as a _constructor pattern_.

 > The Scala standard is that an `unapply` method returns the case class constructor fields in a tuple that’s wrapped in an `Option`.
 > The “tuple” part of the solution was shown in the previous lesson.